talesam/recreate-package/README.md

 ## Acknowledgments

-- Inspired by the need to recreate packages in Arch Linux environments
+- Original concept and implementation by Tales A. Mendonça (talesam@gmail.com)
+- Color scheme and interface improvements by the Community team
-- Thanks to the Arch Linux community for their extensive documentation
+- Thanks to the Arch Linux community for their extensive documentation and tools

 ## Disclaimer

 This script is not officially associated with or endorsed by Arch Linux or any of its derivatives.
 Use it responsibly and at your own risk.
+The recreated packages may not be identical to the original packages, especially if system configurations have been modified.